therealemjy/eth-graphql/packages/eth-graphql/README.md

 Visit graphql-codegen's
 [documentation](https://the-guild.dev/graphql/codegen/docs/getting-started/installation) to see how to install it on your project and automatically generate TypeScript types for all your queries.
+You can also check out the [example](../../example) app to see a working demonstration.

 ## Choices taken